WildThing2207/TicketTool-Docs/docs/quick-start.md

 ## FAQ
 ### Ticket/Panels
 Q: How do a create a ticket?
-&nbsp;&nbsp;&nbsp;&nbsp;    A: You create a ticket by reacting to a previously created panel with :envelope_with_arrow:
+&nbsp;&nbsp;&nbsp;    A: You create a ticket by reacting to a previously created panel with :envelope_with_arrow:
 Q: What is a panel?
 &nbsp;&nbsp;&nbsp;    A: Panels are what we call the message used to create tickets
 Q: How do i create a panel?